Conveuropean logo

 Hiking near Titisee

-One of the plans K. wanted to do for a long time was to visit and walk in the black forest in Germany.
+One of the plans K. wanted to do for a long time was to visit and walk in the Black Forest in Germany.
 Basel is located in northern Switzerland, so Freiburg and the small towns in this region of the country are located nearby.
 Yesterday we booked our economic smart car and headed north to Titisee.
 Even if the town was a bit too touristy for our taste, it has a nice lake where you can rent a small electric boat and explore around.
-Additionally it has some good hiking paths to visit small towns near by walking through the forest.
-While we were walking through one of these paths we had the opportunity to see the lake through this frame made of leaves where I took this shot.
+Additionally, it has some good hiking paths to visit small towns nearby walking through the forest.
+While we were walking through one of these paths, we had the opportunity to see the lake through this frame made of leaves where I took this shot.

 Next page